Niantic explains how and why it bans players in Pokémon GO

 The policies have never been totally set in stone, however — at least not publicly.
 Like many of the game’s mechanics, the player base has had to share info amongst themselves to figure out the offenses and their relative punishments, from slaps on the wrist to lifetime bans.

-At long last, Niantic has published a proper “Three-strike Discipline Policy.”
+At long last, Niantic has published a proper “Three-Strike Discipline Policy.”

 As the name implies, most infractions will be handled on a three-strike system.
-Niantic notes, however, that “some misbehaviors” (they leave that one pretty open ended) will work out to an instant perma ban.
+Niantic notes, however, that “some misbehaviors” (they leave that one pretty open-ended) will work out to an instant perma ban.

 So what’s worthy of a strike?
-Spoofing (making the game think you’re somewhere you’re not), using modified Pokémon GO clients or bots, or doing something that accesses Pokémon GO’s backend in an unauthorized way.
+Spoofing (making the game think you’re somewhere you’re not), using modified Pokémon GO clients or bots or doing something that accesses Pokémon GO’s backend in an unauthorized way.

 On the first strike, you’ll get a warning message.
 You’ll still be able to play, technically, but you won’t see anything even remotely rare for seven days.